-On the other hand, the complaint did not allege sufficient support a finding that respondent violated 1.16(a)(2).
+On the other hand, the complaint did not allege sufficient to support a finding that respondent violated 1.16(a)(2).
 It stated simply that he should have withdrawn from the representation "in the face of an apparent physical or mental condition which materially impairs his ability to represent the client."
-The facts, as alleged, did not establish suffering from impairment. that respondent was anv therefore, dismiss the charged violation of RPC 1.16.
+The facts, as alleged, did not establish suffering respondent from any impairment. that was therefore, dismiss the charged violation of RPC 1.16.
 We also dismiss the charged violation of RPC 1.4(c) for the complaint's failure to allege sufficient facts to support a finding in this regard.